John-Abdelsayed/JA-cv/index.md

 *Jan 2020 - Present*

-- Raised $1 million in pre-seed funding through combined offering of common and preffered equity with super-voting rights.
+- Raised $1 million in pre-seed funding on a $10M valuation through combined offering of common and preffered equity with super-voting rights.

+- Principal embedded device designer and prototype architect.

 - Primary lead on all organization pitches.

+- Responsible for licensing and monetization paths; including low vs high compliance and open source.

 ---